 Let the lovers be with the lovers, folks.
+For the most part, the majority of people have to go through their hoochie/playa stage before they’re ready to settle down.
 If you want a fling, there are plenty of people out there down for your cause.
 Be honest with yourself and with others about your intentions.

 And, it’s best to get those party days out of your system, now, than trying to satisfy unfulfilled urges and fantasies after you’ve made you’ve made a serious commitment.